Toliver Craig Sr.: Biography

 Sources disagree about the circumstances of Taliaferro Craig's birth.
-According to traditional accounts and his own descendants, Taliaferro was the illegitimate son of Ricardo Tagliaferro, an Italian sea captain, and Jane Craig, a young Scottish woman descended from reformer John Craig, who traveled with him to the Virginia colony.
+According to traditional accounts and his own descendants, Taliaferro was the illegitimate son of Richard Taliaferro (aka Ricardo Tagliaferro), an Italian sea captain, and Jane Craig, a young Scottish woman descended from reformer John Craig, who traveled with him to the Virginia colony.
 She was pregnant and Tagliaferro never married her.
 Craig gave birth to a son she named Taliaferro Craig in 1704.
 His name was later anglicized to Toliver or Tolliver.
 Jane Craig never married.

 Ricardo Tagliaferro was said to have settled in Virginia, where he later married and had a family.
 He was said to have a brother there, Robert Tagliaferro (or Taliaferro).
 The Taliaferro families became distinguished in Virginia.

 But this story about a connection of Craig's father to Robert Tagliaferro may not be accurate.
 The Robert Taliaferro who was the ancestor of the prominent Taliaferro family of Virginia (later anglicized to Toliver or Tolliver), arrived in Virginia from England in the mid-17th century.
 His ancestors had been in England for some time, with the first serving as a court musician to Queen Elizabeth I in the 16th century.

 Tolliver Craig became a modest farmer and member of the Virginia militia.
 In 1730, he married Mary Hawkins, with whom he would have 12 children.
 Like most people in Virginia, he and his family were largely illiterate.
 He was presumed to have decent social standing, as the Hawkins family were prominent in Virginia society at the time.